- Iron supplements for blood donors

 If you suffer with IBS it is important to check the ingredients and formulation of iron supplements.
-Active Iron may be the best iron supplement for IBS as it helps prevent gastrointestinal side effects such as constipation and diarrhea, which are common IBS symptoms.
+Active Iron may be the best iron supplement for IBS as it helps prevent gastrointestinal side effects such as constipation and diarrhoea, which are common IBS symptoms.

 ¹NICE.
 Anaemia – iron deficiency.
 September 2018

 ²Tolkien et al. PLoS ONE 2015; 10(2): e0117383. doi:10.1371/journal.pone.01173832015.

 ³Ledwidge et al. 2021, Data on file. doi: https://doi.org/10.1101/2021.09.01.21262983

 ⁴Pereira D et al BMC Gastroenterol 2014 Jun 4;14:103. doi: 10.1186/1471-230X-14-103

 ⁵Wang et al. 2017, Acta Haematologica, 138: 223-232.